NekoYellow/competitive-programming-templates/README.md

 # competitive-programming-templates

-Common dsa templates in competitive programming.
-Trying to exploit new features in c++ as much as possible.

-Also a few basic data structures implemented in python at [pyds](https://github.com/NekoYellow/competitive-programming-templates/tree/main/pyds).

-Still updating
+Common algorithm & data structure templates for competitive programming, implemented in object-oriented style C++20.
+Trying to make the code neat and readable besides achieving efficiency.

+Most templates contain a link to the source problem for quick varification.